ueberfuhr-playgrounds/academy-members-mcp-server/README.md

 A Spring Boot-based Model Context Protocol (MCP) server that provides information about academy members.

 > [!NOTE]
-> This is a sample project for demonstration purposes.
+> This is a sample project for demonstration purposes based on [this article](https://medium.com/@saphynogenov/mcp-server-with-spring-ai-d38639e6391a).

 ## Overview